-You don’t need to use Water Rangers’ testkits to use our data platform.
-If you’re passionate about water and you’re already part of a group that has their own equipment or you have equipment yourself, you can still use our platform to share your data!
+You don’t need to use Water Rangers’ testkits to access and use our data platform.
+If you’re passionate about water and you’re already part of a group that has their own equipment, or if you have equipment yourself, you can still use our platform to share your data!
 By uploading your data to our data platform, you’re helping to create a baseline for water bodies across North America!
-That’s why each observation counts and by sharing your data, you help us know which areas aren’t being monitored.
+That’s why each observation counts; by sharing your data, you help us know which areas aren’t being monitored.

 If you have your own equipment, you can:

 - Share your data on our platform to make it accessible to anyone

 - Customize your observation form to match the parameters you’re measuring

 - Create a group to manage different users

 - Report issues related to water quality, pollution, and more!